Venus (Teenage Mutant Ninja Turtles): IDW Comics

 A new version of Venus was released in the IDW Comics continuity with Issue #127 on March 30, 2022.
-This incarnation is a Frankenstein-like creature created by the mad mutant surgeon Doctor Jasper Barlow from the remains of a female Punk Frog named Bonnie.
+This incarnation started as a Frankenstein-like creature created by the mad mutant surgeon Doctor Jasper Barlow from the remains of a female Punk Frog named Bonnie.
+She has a deep connection with Donatello.
+After escaping Barlow's lab, she leaves both Donatello and her former Punk Frog friend, Clyde, as she knew nothing of her past life and knew she'd meet Donatello again.
+Eventually she meets a mutant shark; Bludgeon who had sensed her powers and wanted to help.